open-feature/open-feature-operator/docs/flagd_configuration.md

 # Flagd Configuration

-The injected flagd sidecar is configured using the `FlagdConfiguration` CRD, the `openfeature.dev/flagdconfiguration` annotation is used to assign `Pods` with their respective `FlagdConfiguration` CRs.
+The injected flagd sidecar is configured using the `FlagSourceConfiguration` CRD, the `openfeature.dev/flagsourceconfiguration` annotation is used to assign `Pods` with their respective `FlagSourceConfiguration` CRs.
 The annotation value is a comma separated list of values following one of 2 patterns: {NAME} or {NAMESPACE}/{NAME}.
 If no namespace is provided, it is assumed that the CR is within the same namespace as the deployed pod, for example:
 ```
     metadata:
         namespace: test-ns
         annotations:
             openfeature.dev/enabled: "true"
-            openfeature.dev/flagdconfiguration:"config-A, test-ns-2/config-B"
+            openfeature.dev/flagsourceconfiguration:"config-A, test-ns-2/config-B"
 ```
 In this example, 2 CRs are being used to configure the injected flagd container, `config-A` (which is assumed to be in the namespace `test-ns`) and `config-B` from the `test-ns-2` namespace, with `config-B` taking precedence in the configuration merge.

-## FlagdConfiguration
+## FlagSourceConfiguration

 The flagd configuration CRD contains the following fields: